You can use either of the following methods to login to your SmarterMail account:

 Disable password changes - Select this option to prevent the user from changing the login password.

-Hide from Global Address List - Select this option to remove the user from the Global Address List.
-Use this option on accounts that are not tied to real people, such as firstname.lastname@example.org.
+Show/Hide in Global Address List - Select this option to remove the user from the Global Address List.
+Use this option on accounts that are not tied to real people, such as email@example.com.
+Click here to learn more.